wnfs-wg/car-mirror-http-spec/README.md

 ## 2.2 Client Pull Request

-The request MUST be serialized as [CBOR].
+The request MUST be serialized as [DAG-CBOR].

 ```ipldsch
 type PullRequest struct {